 The United States was the very first non-ASEAN country to name an Ambassador to ASEAN in 2008.
 In June 2010, the United States became the first non-ASEAN country to establish a dedicated Mission to ASEAN in Jakarta and in 2011 the first resident Ambassador to ASEAN was appointed.
 On November 3, 2014, Ambassador Nina Hachigian assumed her duties after presenting her credentials to ASEAN Secretary General Le Luong Minh.

-The partnership of the United States and ASEAN focuses on five areas including supporting economic integration, expanding maritime cooperation, cultivating ASEAN emerging leaders, promoting opportunity for ASEAN women, and addressing transnational challenges.
+The partnership of the United States and ASEAN focuses on five areas including economic integration, maritime cooperation, ASEAN emerging leaders, opportunity for ASEAN women, and transnational challenges.

 Recently, the U.S. and ASEAN have redoubled their cooperation on many issues.
 Political and security discussions have focused on the role of the United States in maintaining peace and stability in the region,the South China Sea disputes and the threat of terrorism.
 Economic engagement has seen the successful establishment of the Trade and Investment Framework Agreement.
 U.S.-ASEAN development cooperation has also focused on capacity building efforts in technology, education, disaster management, food security, human rights, and trade facilitation.